Using Linux

 Ordinary users usually stay in their home-directory ("/home/john" for user "john").
 They can create a (nearly) unlimited number of own sub-directories there.

-But consider: Most of its directories contain files of the type, Windows usually hides from you in "C:\Windows\System".
-When was the last time, you looked into that directory?
+But consider: Most of its directories contain files of the type, proprietary operating systems usually hide from the user completely.
+When was the last time, you looked for such files on other operating systems?

 And: If you continue using Linux, you will get used to its directory tree in maybe a few weeks.
 But it has been around for decades.
 It probably will be for some more decades.